-Basically, these meal is however much the celery cost…..$1.99.
-I used all the leftover ingredients from my roaster chicken dinner.
-Put items into the pot that I had in the pantry in my stockpile.
-Then, toasted up a roll to add to my meal.
-The kids and I had a great meal, my husband isn’t soup eater, so he passed on this one.
+Basically, the meal cost $1.99 (for the celery.)
+I toasted up a roll to add to my meal.
+The kids and I had a great meal.
 The rest I put in the freezer for lunches and dinners in the future!
 Save me time a couple of afternoons and weekends this coming month!

-And this was my foray into the fabulous world of my kitchen and how you can turn ONE chicken into a variety of meals for about $11.50 with all the items my husband had to go get at the store, which included ORGANIC carrots.
-Amazing.
-And it really did NOT take a lot of my time away from the kids on any of the days I was in there, making meals.
+And this was my first venture into the fabulous world of turning ONE chicken into a variety of meals for about $11.50!
+Plus, it did NOT take a lot of my time away from the kids on any of the days I was in the kitchen, making meals.

 Saved money, saved time and it was actually healthy!
 Stunningly, it came out of MY KITCHEN.
 It’s quite the “new year” over here.